-In the case of unambiguous faultTruvada(Tenofovir + emtricitabine) has yet been reported, but a number of cases raise interesting questions: if tenofovir levels needed to prevent infection must be larger than those used for treatment; to co-infection with hepatitis B can be made more likely to HIV infection; if men have been infected if they had been taking tenofovir + emtricitabine Truvada (); and if not, which represent exactly the contributions to the prevention of two drugs.
+In the event of an unequivocal Truvada (tenofovir + emtricitabine) has been reported but the cases raise a number of interesting questions: whether the levels of tenofovir needed to prevent infection need to be greater than those used for treatment; whether co-infection with hepatitis B may have become more likely to be infected with HIV; whether men would have been infected if they had been taking tenofovir + emtricitabine Truvada (); and if not, what exactly represent the contributions for the prevention of two drugs.
 Editor's note (!!!) (...) 🙂

-The men were not taking tenofovir specifically as pre-exposure prophylaxis (PrEP), but instead were using as a treatment for chronic hepatitis B. One had persistent infection with hepatitis B for six years and had been treated with tenofovir for four years; others had hepatitis B for seven years and had taken tenofovir for three years.
+Men were not taking tenofovir specifically as pre-exposure prophylaxis (PrEP) but instead were taking it as a treatment for chronic hepatitis B. One had persistent hepatitis B infection for six years and had been treated with tenofovir for four years; the others had hepatitis B seven years ago and had taken tenofovir for three years.

-In the case of the first patient (a patient), the date of HIV infection can be identified almost exactly as he tested positive HIV antibody only twelve days after a confirmatory application for western blot HIV antibody testing found negative serology HIV.
+In the case of the first patient (patient one), the date of HIV infection can be identified almost exactly as he tested HIV-antibody positive only twelve days after a confirmatory Western blot HIV antibody test found negative serology HIV.
 Although this is an unusually short time to develop anti-HIV antibodies, it is not unknown.
-It has been estimated that the most likely date for its actual exposure to HIV, based on their receptive intercourse report anal sex with a casual male partner without a condom, was the day after his negative HIV test.
-Six days later, he reported mild flu symptoms suggestive of HIV seroconversion illness and has been tested again.
+It was estimated that the most likely date for her actual exposure to HIV, based on her report of receptive intercourse anal sex with a casual male partner without a condom, was one day after her negative HIV test result.
+Six days later, he reported mild flu-like symptoms suggestive of HIV seroconversion disease and was tested again.

-The second patient patient (B) not had a recent negative HIV test but was hospitalized with a severe flu-like illness with fatigue and muscle pain, suggestive of HIV seroconversion.
-Based on their first positive HIV test, where he was HIV-antibody negative but positive p24, and also in their receptive anal sex account without a condom it was estimated that the probable time of infection was about two weeks prior to the test.
+The second patient patient (B) did not have a recent HIV-negative test but was hospitalized with a severe flu-like syndrome with fatigue and muscle pain, suggestive of HIV seroconversion.
+Based on his first positive HIV test where he was HIV-negative antibodies but p24 positive, and also in his unbonded receptive anal sex account it was estimated that his probable time of infection was about two weeks prior to the test.

-Both men seemed to have excellent adhesion to tenofovir based on pill counts.
-More to the point, tenofovir drug levels was taken on the day they tested HIV positive.
-One patient had taken tenofovir 24 hours before his drug level test and was therefore on preventive pattern of Truvada or the lowest level of blood would be expected.
-The level of tenofovir was about 75 nanograms per milliliter of blood (ng / ml), which means that it had a lower standard than levels of about 80% of patients, but still within the therapeutic range for treating both hepatitis B and HIV.
-(IC95 tenofovir, which is the amount of drug in the blood sufficiently to reduce HIV replication in 95% It is the 6,8 35 ng / ml.)
+Both men appeared to have excellent adherence to tenofovir based on tablet counts.
+More to the point, tenofovir drug levels were taken on the day they tested HIV positive.
+One patient had taken tenofovir 24 hours before their drug level test and was therefore in the preventative standard of Truvada or the lower blood level would be expected.
+Their level of tenofovir was about 75 nanograms per milliliter of blood (ng / ml), meaning that it had a lower standard than levels of about 80% of patients, but still within the therapeutic level to treat both hepatitis B and HIV.
+(Tenofovir IC95, which is the amount of drug in the blood sufficient to reduce HIV replication in 95% It is from 6,8 to 35 ng / ml.)

-Patient B had taken tenofovir seven hours before the result of the HIV test and had a blood level of 230 ng / ml or more than 75% of the average patient, seven hours after a dose.
-Both results indicate that their absorption tenofovir was normal.
+Patient B had taken tenofovir seven hours prior to its HIV test result and had a blood level of 230 ng / ml or greater than 75% of the mean number of patients seven hours after a dose.
+Both results indicate that their tenofovir absorption was normal.

-Both patients had CD4 cell counts 550-600 cells / mm3 - namely lower typical CD4 counts observed in HIV-negative patients - and while the patient had a relatively normal CD4: CD8 ratio of 1.16, the patient B had "reversed "the ratio typically observed in people with HIV - 0,49.
-[HIV-negative people generally have more cells than CD4 CD8 cells: in people with HIV this ratio is normally inverted immediately after acute infection and thus remains untreated.
-Anyway, these figures show that although there tenofovir, both patients had suffered significant damage to the immune acute phase of HIV infection - as usual.
+Both patients had CD4 cell counts of 550-600 cells / mm3 - namely lower than typical CD4 counts observed in HIV negative patients - and while the patient had a relatively normal CD4: CD8 Ratio of 1.16, patient B had "reversed "The ratio typically observed in people with HIV - 0,49.
+[HIV negative people generally have more CD4 cells than CD8 cells: in people with HIV this ratio is usually reversed immediately after the acute infection and thus remains untreated.
+However, these figures show that despite tenofovir, both patients had suffered significant immune damage in the acute phase of HIV infection - as is customary.

-Both patients had significant intracellular HIV infection and the integrated HIV genetic material of their immune cells - 587 CD4 million copies per cell at the age of the patient A and patient B. 1432 copies This indicates that the virus is very integrated into a continuous infection by HIV production in both patients and effectively transcribed RNA, the test cells were actively producing new virus particles of HIV, was found in both patients, though at one-tenth the level of patients a such as B. patient
+Both patients had significant intracellular concentration of HIV infection, and HIV integrated into the genetic material of their immune cells - 587 copies per million CD4 cells at the age of patient A and 1432 copies at patient B. This strongly indicates that the virus is integrated into a continuous HIV infection, productive in both patients and with effectively transcribed RNA, evidence that cells were actively producing new HIV viral particles, was found both in patients although at one-tenth of the level in patients one such as patient B.

-These cases may be the first which can be demonstrated is no doubt that a daily dose of tenofovir failed to prevent HIV infection.
-In one of the largest studies random PrEP PrEP partners, there were six cases of HIV infection (Donnell) in people who, during the visit were diagnosed with HIV, tenofovir had levels consistent with the daily dosage (two of these were also detected with emtricitabine drug).
-However in all cases except one, the participants could have caught HIV at any time in the last three months since your last visit, so can not have been taken into PrEP real time that have been infected.
-In one case the participant had a coherent tenofovir level with the daily dosage for a month before being diagnosed with HIV and the visit was diagnosed: this is the only previous case where the failure of PrEP to protect against infection despite what I should have had the appearance of levels of protection; the more likely it is that you need to interpret the data.
+These cases may be the first cases where it can be undoubtedly demonstrated that a daily dose of tenofovir failed to prevent HIV infection.
+In one of the largest randomized PrEP, PrEP partners, there were six cases of HIV infection (Donnell) in people who, during the visit were diagnosed with HIV, had tenofovir levels compatible with daily dosing (two of these were also detected with the drug emtricitabine).
+However in all but one cases, participants could have caught HIV at any time in the last three months since their last visit, so it may not have been taken in PrEP the actual time they were infected.
+In one case the participant had a tenofovir level consistent with the daily dosage of one month before being diagnosed with HIV and the visit was diagnosed: this is the only previous case where PrEP failed to protect against infection despite what should have had the appearance of levels of protection; the more likely it is that the data interpretation is required.

-The researchers comment that their cases show that "tenofovir monotherapy PrEP in men who have sex with men has limited effectiveness and data acquisition that HIV can occur in the presence of drug levels of tenofovir within the therapeutic range required to treat HIV." all you have to say it was never really established whether the level of tenofovir (or any other single drug) would be enough to treat HIV is sufficient to avoid.
-They also consider that the hepatitis B infection might increase susceptibility to HIV, even where it appears largely suppressed and virologically negative.
-Also cast doubt on the use of monotherapy with tenofovir as PrEP in any patient, and should stimulate further research in further protection schemes and PrEP can add nervousness to recommend some intermittent PrEP regimens.
+The researchers comment that their cases show that "tenofovir monotherapy PrEP in men who have sex with men has limited efficacy and acquisition of data that HIV can occur in the presence of tenofovir drug levels within the therapeutic range necessary to treat HIV."
+All it has to say that has never really been established if the level of tenofovir (or any other single drug) would be sufficient to treat HIV is enough to prevent.
+They also consider that hepatitis B infection could increase susceptibility to HIV even where it appears largely suppressed and virologically negative.
+He also raised doubts about the use of tenofovir monotherapy as PrEP in any patient, and should stimulate further investigation into even more protective regimens and PrEP may add to nervousness by recommending some intermittent PrEP schemes.

-However, as the researchers note, the overwhelming majority of cases of so-called "failure" PrEP is due to people not really taking PrEP: the fact that these two cases have been reported emphasizes that HIV infection in situations where it seems people on PrEP is consistently extremely rare.
+However, as the researchers note, the overwhelming majority of cases of so-called "failure" PrEP are due to people not really taking PrEP: the fact that these two cases have been reported underlines that HIV infection in situations where it seems people on PrEP consistently is extremely rare.

-Translated from the original written by Gus Cairns: 14 January 2016 by Claudio Souza in the original English Two cases of PrEP failure on solo tenofovir significant research questions pose in 13 / 03 / 2016
+Translated from the original by Gus Cairns in: 14 of January of 2016 by Cláudio Souza of the original in English in Two cases of PrEP failure on solo tenofovir significant research questions pose in 13 / 03 / 2016

-Editor's note: I noticed in this text a big trend, and I do not know if it's a result of my neurological condition known as "desconfiatus Cerebrus" or some pressure made on the author, but Gilead may have noticed that not yet reached the end of rainbow and therefore will not grab quintillion dollars with its produ ... sorry, medicine.
-What I know is that the natural order of living or semivivas things is the irrepressible desire to continue to exist and therefore it is natural that there is the formation of a completely resistant strain to Truvada and the use of monotherapy with Truvada, after these events, would be a gesture, when little, irresponsible, and its highest expression, would be genocide ... of course this is just a modest chance of a blogger who lives 22 years, which saw the laboratories and its scientists try to amend the Declaration of Helsinki, changing a paragraph that guy who used to be (...) tests receive the best available treatment forthe best treatment available.
+Editor's Note: I have noticed in this text a great tendency, and I do not know if it is a result of my neurological pathology known as "Cefrebrus desconfiatus", or some pressure on the author, but Gilead may have realized that it has not yet reached the end of rainbows and that, therefore, will not snatch quintiles of dollars with your produ ... excuse, remedy.
+What I do know is that the natural order of living or semi-living things is the irresistible desire to continue existing, and therefore it is natural that there should be a completely resistant strain of Truvada and the use of monotherapy with truvada after these events, would be a gesture, if at all, irresponsible and, at its maximum, would be genocide ...
+Of course this is only a modest hypothesis of a blogger who lives 22 years, who saw the labs and their scientists try to amend the Declaration of Helsinki, changing a paragraph that the subject that was used (...) in tests would receive the best existing treatment for the best treatment available.
 Put simply, if this change had been achieved, people, human beings used as test tubes in Africa, once infected receive the best available treatment and I have certe absolute that they Terim it stocks and more stocks and DDI and AZT stavudine.

-This is the ethic that they themselves attribute, not flinching for a second to recreate the uncontrolled pandemic of AIDS by a handful to more than dollars (or euros would be?).
+This is the ethics they attribute to themselves, not hesitating for a second to recreate the uncontrolled pandemic of AIDS for a few more bucks (or was it euros?).